fikrionii/Data-Cleaning-U.S-Census-Data/README.md

   <img width="300" height="220" src="https://github.com/fikrionii/Data-Cleaning-U.S-Census-Data/blob/main/figs/andy_productivity.jpg">
 </p>

-This project will demonstrate some method for cleaning data.
-After the data is cleaned, it will be analyzed through visualization to find interesting insight.

 ## About The Project
 Frequently when we work with data, we encounter unstructured and/or messy data.
 Messy data can take a variety of forms.
 This could mean any of the following: